YunqianAo/Assignment01/README.md

 ## Features
 * You have four bars of life at the beginning.
+* Logo Screen
+* FadeToBlack
 * Each cake you eat can increase one bar of life.
 * Being touched by a monster will reduce one bar.
 * When the life is exhausted, the character will die (death animation).
 * When you reach the end, you will win and get applause

 ## Developers